govau/cga-docs/docs/usage/operationalisation_checklist.md

 What is the uptime requirement for your application?

+## What failure conditions in your application are considered an outage?

+Applications should be written to degrade gracefully under load or when a failure occurs.

+- What failure conditions can you application handle without intervention?
-## What failure conditions do you wake people up for?
+- What failure conditions can you application handle by temporarily disabling a feature or function?

-If you application is experiencing a failure, who will be notified and how?
+- What failure conditions in your application will require someone to be notified to fix it?

 # How will you continue to provide your service during an outage?
 **Assessment criteria:** onboarding and continued